markusmeyer/Rectangle/README.md

 Rectangle
 =========

-This is a helper class for handling rectangles comfortably.
+These are some helper classes and extension methods for handling rectangles comfortably.

 ### RectangleF